joolaszlo/wttc_public/README.md

 # War Thunder Text Changer

 This is a little side project I’ve been working on for War Thunder players.
 The idea is simple: you can edit some of the in-game messages to say whatever you want.
 For example, you could replace the standard "Target destroyed" with something a bit more fun, like "Dopamine Shot".
+The program contains a few useful links related to War Thunder.

 It’s not a finished application yet (i’m a beginner and more experienced in Java – this one’s in Python), but it’s working. 🫡